 Opportunity Grant winner Story Allen reflects on her experience learning Hebrew in Israel.

 Opportunity Grant winner Jessica Schwartz reflects on what she learned interning at an Israeli start-up.

-Applications for Stroum Center Opportunity Grant funding for study abroad and research experiences taking place in Winter 2018/Spring 2018 are due on October 23, 2017 by midnight.
+Applications for Stroum Center Opportunity Grant funding for study abroad and research experiences taking place in Summer 2018/Autumn 2018 are due on March 1, 2018 by midnight.

 What can literary scholars working in the field of Jewish Studies teach us about how to survive (and resist) the Trump Era?
 A lot, it seems.